Candidate Data Privacy Notice

 What Does This Notice Cover?

-The aim of this Notice is to provide you with information on what Personal Data we process, why we process your Personal Data, how we process your Personal Data including details on the principles we will abide by, as well as informing you of certain rights that you may be able to exercise on your Personal Data.
+This Notice aims to provide you with information on what Personal Data we process about you, why and how we process your Personal Data, including details on the privacy principles we will abide by, and informing you of certain rights you may be able to exercise on your Personal Data.

-This Notice applies globally to all job applicant(s)/candidate(s) of HCLTech, subject to local caveats which have been highlighted herein or as applicable otherwise.
+This Notice applies globally to all job applicant(s)/candidate(s)/third party contractor(s) of HCLTech, subject to local caveats highlighted herein or as applicable otherwise.

-In some cases, we may present to you an additional Personal Data processing notice, depending on the circumstances as they may exist.
-Typically, these additional notices would provide requisite information pertaining to, but not limited to, additional purpose(s) for processing of your Personal Data which are not covered under this Notice.
-Such a notice shall apply only for those respective cases referred to therein and shall not affect the validity of this Notice.
+In some cases, we may present you with an additional Personal Data Processing notice depending on the circumstances as they may exist.
+Typically, these additional notices would provide requisite information pertaining to, but not limited to, additional purpose(s) for Processing of your Personal Data which are not covered under this Notice.
+Such a notice shall act as a supplemental notice and apply only for those respective cases referred to therein and shall not affect the validity of this Notice.

 What Personal Data Do We Process?

 For the purposes of this Notice, ‘Personal Data’ means any information about you from which you can be identified (whether derived from that information on its own or when combined with other information that we or another party may hold about you).

-As part of your recruitment and/or on-boarding process, you may directly provide us or be requested to provide us your Personal Data.
-Personal Data may be either provided to us by you or collected through a third-party as part of your recruitment process with HCLTech.
+Personal Data may be either provided to us by you or the supplier/service provider you represent, or collected through a third party as part of your recruitment/engagement process with HCLTech.
 Such Personal Data may include but is not limited to:

 - recruitment-related information, such as right to work authorisation, citizenship, date of birth, residency, previous work experience information (including previous employer references), qualifications and work history, educational background, language skills, professional skills and talents, professional membership, community engagement, geographic location preferences, and recruitment company reports (where available), salary expectations, interactions over emails, webchats, audio/video conversations; and

-- Any other Personal Data you voluntary provide during the job application process for our consideration.
+- Any other Personal Data you voluntarily provide during the job application/pre-contractual relationship process for our consideration.

 Special Categories of Personal Data (not applicable for third party contractors)